 - Each author must be entered separately.
 Please ensure that each author's full name is spelled correctly.
 Also, be sure to enter employment information with a complete and current mailing address.
 We must have a current address for all EPA and non-EPA authors named in the nomination (No P.O.
 Box).

-- Record of Percentage Agreement: The nomination package must include a Record of Percentage Agreement document from each author listed on the nomination form.
+- Record of Percentage Agreement: Despite the current non-monetary award status of the STAA Program, we are requiring that applicants still include a Record of Percentage Agreement document from each author listed on the nomination form.
 This document may be submitted in the form of an e-mail or signed letter, which states that the co-author agrees with the total percentage of effort listed beside his or her name on the nomination form, and included as the last information provided in the nomination package.
-The document should list “Record of Percentage Agreement” in the subject line, followed by the co-author’s first and last name.
-The body of the document should contain the co-author’s name, organization, and contact information, the nominee’s name, the title(s) of the nominated publication(s), and a brief paragraph stating that the author is in agreement with his or her designated percentage of contribution.
+The document should list "Record of Percentage Agreement" in the subject line, followed by the co-author's first and last name.
+The body of the document should contain the co-author's name, organization, and contact information, the nominee's name, the title(s) of the nominated publication(s), and a brief paragraph stating that the author is in agreement with his or her designated percentage of contribution.
 (Note: A Record of Percentage Agreement document is not required for single-author nominations.)
 When an author cannot be located, provide information on efforts to locate that author.

-- Supplemental Items: Supplemental material may be included with the nomination package to provide background information and perspective.
-There should be no more than four supplemental items; they may include patent documents, other publications relating to the nominated publication’s achievement, other publications from the series but not part of the nomination, or selected excerpts or abstracts from other sources relevant to the achievement.
+- Supplemental Items: All supplemental information sent to journals to support the nominated publications must be included in the nomination package.
+Additional supplemental material may include patent documents, other publications relating to the nominated publication's achievement, other publications from the series but not part of the nomination, or selected excerpts or abstracts from other sources relevant to the achievement.

-- Justification: Provide a succinct description of why the nominated publication(s) deserves Agency-wide recognition and how it is relevant to the EPA’s mission.
+- Justification: Provide a complete description of why the nominated publication(s) deserves Agency-wide recognition and how it is relevant to the EPA's mission.
 Your description should be written so that a non-expert in the field of the publication(s) will understand its importance and impact upon the ability of the Agency to better accomplish its mission.
 Provide evidence to support any statements made describing the scientific merit of the nominated publication(s).
-Note: The space available under Justification (page 5) is expandable when completing the form electronically.
-However, please be concise in consideration of the reviewing committee.
+Note: The space available under Justification (page 4) is expandable when completing the form electronically.

 - Citation: Be sure to provide a citation that does not exceed 120 characters, including spaces.
 Enter the citations in "Initial Caps" format (for example, "Effects of Benzene Exposure on Adult Population").
 Do not use italics, underlines, special characters, superscripts, or subscripts.
 We recommend that your citation be in plain language and carefully edited for readability.
 To avoid past issues with lengthy citations, please provide the number of characters/ spaces in your citation.